anchorlytics/old-www/_posts/2016-02-15-starting-out-bayesian.md

 linear multilevel models (aka mixed-effect, including repeated-measures).
 And does it all from a Bayesian perspective, including abundant examples in R to illustrate how to build your own models.
-Check it out!
+I recommend it!

 [Statistical Rethinking](http://xcelab.net/rm/statistical-rethinking/), by Richard McElreath